nixworks/public/news/2012/07/25/README.md

 ##### Syrian Army
 ### [The Syrian Army reportedly fires rockets and artillery barrages at the rebel-held Damascus suburb of Al-Tall. ](/news/2012/07/25/the-syrian-army-reportedly-fires-rockets-and-artillery-barrages-at-the-rebel-held-damascus-suburb-of-al-tall.md)
-_Context: Al-Tall, Syrian Army, Damascus_
+_Context: Al-Tall, Damascus, Syrian Army_

 ##### India
 ### [Nine people are killed overnight in ethnic clashes in the Indian state of Assam with the total death toll since last Friday being 35. ](/news/2012/07/25/nine-people-are-killed-overnight-in-ethnic-clashes-in-the-indian-state-of-assam-with-the-total-death-toll-since-last-friday-being-35.md)
-_Context: Assam, India_
+_Context: India, Assam_

 ##### Egan-Jones Ratings Company
 ### [Egan-Jones Ratings Company downgrades Italy to CCC+ from B+, saying the country has a one-year default probability of 22%. ](/news/2012/07/25/egan-jones-ratings-company-downgrades-italy-to-ccc-from-b-saying-the-country-has-a-one-year-default-probability-of-22.md)
-_Context: Italy, Egan-Jones Ratings Company_
+_Context: Egan-Jones Ratings Company, Italy_

 ##### Economic output
 ### [Official figures indicate economic output in the United Kingdom fell by 0.7% between April and June, meaning the recession has deepened in the country. ](/news/2012/07/25/official-figures-indicate-economic-output-in-the-united-kingdom-fell-by-0-7-between-april-and-june-meaning-the-recession-has-deepened-in-t.md)